tareksander/termux-gui-c-bindings/README.md

 ### From source

-Include this repository as a submodule or otherwise
+Include this repository as a submodule or otherwise,

 ## License